-DAYS HOURS ALLOWAN CE Monday to Friday More than 1 hour either before your ordinary starting time or after your ordinary \$12.50 ceasing time (or more than 1 hour if overtime continues after 6.00pm).
-Monday to Friday, Continue or resume duty for more than 1 hour after 6:00 pm and cannot reasonably be expected to return to your residence for a meal and you have an \$21.00 unpaid meal break of at least 30 minutes before the completion of overtime.
-Saturday, Sunday Overtime for more than 4 hours. \$12.50 or Public Holidays Saturday, Sunday or Public Holidays Continue or resume duty for more than 1 hour after completing 4 hours overtime and cannot reasonably be expected to return to your residence for a meal and you have an unpaid meal break of at least 30 minutes prior to ongoing overtime; or you resume duty for more than 1 hour after completing a full overtime shift and cannot reasonably be expected to return to your residence for a meal and you have an unpaid meal break of at least 30 minutes before the completion of the \$21.00 overtime.
+Monday to Friday More than 1 hour either before your ordinary starting time or after your ordinary ceasing time (or more \$12.50 than 1 hour if overtime continues after 6.00pm).

+Monday to Friday, Continue or resume duty for more than 1 hour after 6:00 pm and cannot reasonably be expected to return to your residence for a meal and you have an unpaid meal break of at least 30 minutes before the completion of overtime. \$21.00 Saturday, Sunday or Public Holidays Overtime for more than 4 hours. \$12.50 Saturday, Sunday or Public Holidays Continue or resume duty for more than 1 hour after completing 4 hours overtime and cannot reasonably be expected to return to your residence for a meal and you have an unpaid meal break of at least 30 minutes prior to ongoing overtime; or you resume duty for more than 1 hour after completing a full overtime shift and cannot reasonably be expected to return to your residence for a meal and you have an unpaid meal break of at least 30 minutes before the completion of the overtime. \$21.00 a) Definitions